 Filling Out FAFSA for Divorced Parents

-By Kayla McCormack · August 09, 2022 · 7 minute read
+By Kayla McCormack.
+November 15, 2023 · 7 minute read

 Filling Out FAFSA for Divorced Parents

 The Free Application for Federal Student Aid or FAFSA® form is required for students who are interested in receiving federal financial aid.
 This task can be challenging and can increase in complexity when a student has parents who are divorced.
-The FAFSA requires detailed information about both parents’ income and finances.

 What Complicates FAFSA for Divorced Parents?

 The FAFSA treats parents who are divorced differently than it treats parents who are married.
 If a student’s parents are married, the FAFSA requires both of the parents to submit their financial information.
-Students who have divorced parents will usually include the salary and other financial information for the parent that he/she lived with for the majority of the time for the past 12 months.
+Students who have divorced parents will usually include the salary and other financial information of the parent that he/she lived with for the majority of the time for the past 12 months.
 This parent is considered the custodial parent.

 If a student lived with each parent for equal amounts of time, they’ll provide information on the parent that provided the most financial support during the year.